Cybersecurity

 • A10 (unvalidated redirects and forwards)

-2. I’m guessing it does not perform all of the OWASP Top 10 for 2013 so I am wondering if there is documentation or a video that would explain how to do that if it is even possible?
+2. I’m guessing it does not perform all the OWASP Top 10 for 2013, so I am wondering if there is documentation or a video that would explain how to do that, if it is even possible?

-As mentioned above, OWASP ZAP’s automated scan can help to test for a subset of the OWASP Top 10.
-The manual testing capabilities of ZAP can be used to test for most of the remainder of the OWASP Top 10, but that requires manual penetration testing skills.
-A good guide for how these types of tests can be performed can be found in the OWASP Testing Guide:
+As mentioned above, OWASP ZAP’s automated scan can help to test for a subset of the Top 10.
+The manual testing capabilities of ZAP can be used to test for most of the remainder of the Top 10, but that requires manual penetration testing skills.
+A good guide for how these types of tests can be performed can be found in the Testing Guide.

 I don’t know that it has ZAP-specific instructions, but it will show you the sort of test cases you would need to perform with ZAP.